NorthStarUAS/ImageAnalysis/motion/README-streaming.md

 ## Observation #3

-When running the algorithm with a max rank that is >= to the number of input time steps, the algorithm continues to update properly and produces a result that is visually similar (if not identical) to the traditional full DMD solution.
+When running the algorithm with a max rank that is >= the number of input time steps, the algorithm continues to update properly and produces a result that is visually similar (if not identical) to the traditional full DMD solution.

-## Inference #1
+## Conclusion #1

 The SDMD algorithm produces expected (correct) results for the first r0 (max rank) iterations but produces unexpected (incorrect) results